 3. “Clinic” shall have the definition set forth in section 1200(a).

+4. “Clinical encounters” shall have the definitions set forth in the Report Form instructions for the Mental Health Professional and Mental Health Facility Report Form, and the Third-Party Corporate Telehealth Provider Report Form, respectively.
+Please refer to sections V.D and V.J of this Instruction Manual for the definitions and instructional language pertaining to each report form.

+5. “Clinical data capture timeframe” shall have the definitions set forth in the Report Form instructions for the Mental Health Professional and Mental Health Facility Report Form, and the Third-Party Corporate Telehealth Provider Report Form, respectively.
+Please refer to sections V.D and V.J of this Instruction Manual for the definitions and instructional language pertaining to each report form.

-4.“Crosswalk” or “crosswalk table” is a tool that allows health plans to identify internal terminology that is equivalent to the Department’s required standardized terminology for the data category provided in the crosswalk table.
+6.“Crosswalk” or “crosswalk table” is a tool that allows health plans to identify internal terminology that is equivalent to the Department’s required standardized terminology for the data category provided in the crosswalk table.
 Completion of a crosswalk table allows health plans to report data within the report forms using the health plan’s internal terminology that does not conform to the Department’s standardized terminology.
 Once a crosswalk table has been completed by a health plan, the health plan’s uploaded report forms will associate the health plan’s internal terminology with the standardized terminology required pursuant to Rule 1300.67.2.2(h)(8)(D).